00Wyatt/gradshow/README.md

 # Grad Show
-This is a WordPress theme currently in development at North Metropolitan TAFE.
+This is a WordPress theme developed at North Metropolitan TAFE.
 The project is for showcasing the work of graduating students in Semester 1 of 2023.

 ## Overview
-As a team, we are designing and developing a WordPress website to showcase the work of graduating students from North Metropolitan TAFE in Semester 1 of 2023.
+As a team, we have designed and developed a WordPress website to showcase the work of graduating students from North Metropolitan TAFE in Semester 1 of 2023.
 The Grad Show website aims to provide a platform for students to showcase their work and connect with potential employers and industry professionals.

-Using Figma, we are designing a visually appealing and user-friendly interface that highlights the students' diverse talents and skills.
-We are also utilizing WordPress to provide a flexible and scalable platform for managing and updating the website's content.
+Using Figma, we designed a visually appealing and user-friendly interface that highlights the students' diverse talents and skills.
+We are now utilizing WordPress to provide a flexible and scalable platform for managing and updating the website's content.

-We are committed to delivering a high-quality website that effectively represents the graduating students and helps them launch their careers
+We are committed to delivering a high-quality website that effectively represents the graduating students and helps them launch their careers.

 ## Functionality:
 This theme is designed to be used at the Grad Show to showcase diploma students and their projects that they have completed at TAFE.